lauwarm/docker-chat-downloader/README.md

 `channelName` - the name for the stream.

+`fileFormat` - file extension to be used.

 `uid` - UserID, map to your desired User ID (fallback to 9001)

 `gid` - GroupID, map to your desired Group ID (fallback to 9001)

-The File will be saved as `streamName-YearMonthDate-HourMinuteSecond.json`
+The File will be saved as `streamName-YearMonthDate-HourMinuteSecond.ext`

 ## Issues and Contributions